The Αsylum (International Protection) Application

 Throughout the procedure you have the right to ask for the assistance of a lawyer or other counselor of your choice (without any mediation by the Asylum Service).
 In that case, you will have to authorize in writing (authentication of your signature required) so that he/she is able to accompany you during your interview or represent you before the Asylum Service.
 The fee and expenses of the lawyer or other counselor will be completely at your own cost.

-In case you are vulnerable and your interview is scheduled within fifteen days after you submitted your application, you may be given some extra time (which cannot exceed three days) in order to adequately prepare for your interview and be advised by a lawyer or other counselor so as to be assisted during the procedure.
+In case you are vulnerable and your interview is scheduled within fifteen days after you submitted your application, the Asylum Service will provide you with sufficient time (which cannot exceed three days) in order to adequately prepare for your interview and be advised by a lawyer or other counselor so as to be assisted during the procedure.

-You may ask for the interview and interpretation to be performed by a person of the gender of your preference, provided that there are serious reasons for such a request.
+You may ask for the interview and interpretation to be performed by a person of the gender of your preference.
 Your request will be assessed by the Asylum Service and will be satisfied if that is possible.

 In case you are an unaccompanied minor, you will have to be informed by your appointed guardian regarding your interview.Your guardian will be invited and he/she may be with you during the interview.
 In case there is any doubt regarding your age, the authorities may conduct medical examinations in order to determine your age.
 Both you and your guardian must be informed regarding this procedure and you or your guardian must consent.